raplima/2020_cores_auto/README.md

-# Automated core classification with object detection
+# Automated core interpretation using convolutional neural networks

 In progress.